Your Home & Neighborhood

 Transportation: Need a Ride?

-Myride2 is a complimentary service dedicated to assisting seniors and adults with disabilities residing in Oakland, Macomb, Washtenaw, and Wayne counties in Michigan with their transportation needs.
-Individuals may reach out to providers directly by downloading a printable list of options and details regarding available services, or by calling (855) 697-4332 for further inquiries or assistance with scheduling transportation.
-In addition, the Care Team is available to help coordinate transportation arrangements.
+MyRide2 is a free service that helps seniors and adults with disabilities in Oakland, Macomb, Washtenaw, and Wayne counties, Michigan, with transportation.
+People can contact providers directly by downloading a list of services or by calling (855) 697-4332 for questions or help booking a ride.
+The Care Team is also available to assist with transportation planning.

 Volunteer & Civic Engagement